atqaamir/AgriGemma/README.md

 ## 🌍 Hackathon Context

-This project is developed as part of the:
+This project started as part of the:

 ### 🏆 Gemma 4 Good Hackathon (Kaggle)